 The University of Queensland

-Professor Peter Høj AC has been Vice-Chancellor and President of The University of Queensland since 2012.
+Professor Peter Høj AC served as Vice-Chancellor and President of The University of Queensland between 2012 and 2020.
 He was previously Vice-Chancellor and President of the University of South Australia (2007-2012), Chief Executive Officer of the Australian Research Council (2004-2007) and Managing Director of the Australian Wine Research Institute (1997-2004).

 He was educated at the University of Copenhagen, majoring in biochemistry and chemistry, and has a Master of Science degree in biochemistry and genetics, a PhD in photosynthesis, an Honorary Doctorate from the University of Copenhagen, an Honorary Doctorate from the University of South Australia and an Honorary Doctorate from the University of Adelaide.